Littorina littorea

 Invasive Range: Northeast coast of North America

 Habitat: Intertidal.
-Often found on rocky shores, pilings, and rock jetties.
+Often found on rocky shores, pilings, and rock jetties

 Description: About one inch long.
 Spiral shell is typically black, brown, or gray